AlCalzone/esm2cjs/README.md

 # esm2cjs

 Command line utility to compile a JS project from ES modules to CommonJS.
 This is handy when building hybrid ESM/CommonJS npm packages.

+Built on top of the blazing fast [esbuild](https://github.com/evanw/esbuild) and supports all modern JS features.

 ## Install (globally)

 ```bash
 # using npm
 npm i -g @alcalzone/esm2cjs